baoqger/chrisbao/source/_posts/guide-to-service-fabric-architecture.md

 As you can see, this demo application consists of all three types of services provided by service fabric, which is a perfect case to learn `service fabric`, right?

-In the next section, let's examine what kinds of techniques of service fabric are applied to build this highly `scalable` and `available` microservices application.
-I will focus on several critical perspectives of building `distributed system `: `naming perspective`, `communication perspective`, `reliability and availability perspective` ,and `scalability perspective`.
+In the next sections, let's examine what kinds of techniques of service fabric are applied to build this highly `scalable` and `available` microservices application.

 ### Naming Perspective